Coronavirus (COVID-19) support is available to businesses from the Government

 - Support for the self-employed

-The Government has announced two grant funding schemes to help support small businesses, and businesses in the retail, hospitality and leisure sectors.
+The Government has announced some grant funding schemes to help support small businesses, and businesses in the retail, hospitality and leisure sectors.

 The Small Business Grant Fund (SBGF) is available to all businesses in England that are in receipt of either Small Business Rates Relief (SBRR) or Rural Rates Relief (RRR); these businesses will be eligible for a payment of £10,000.